edgar-hd/edgar-hd.github.io/publications.md

 --

-So I can now say I have *publications*
+So I can now say I have publication*s*

 ---